iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Dynamic clip masks

 [PlanarClipMaskSettings]($common) permit you to mask out (render partially or fully transparent) portions of the background map based on its intersection with other geometry in the scene.
 Previously, only [GeometricModel]($backend)s and reality models could contribute to the mask.
 Now, geometry added to the scene dynamically via [TiledGraphicsProvider]($frontend)s can also contribute to the mask.
 As with reality models, TiledGraphicsProviders' geometry only contributes to the mask in [PlanarClipMaskMode.Priority]($common).
-You can optionally configure a custom mask priority using [TileTreeReference.planarclipMaskPriority]($frontend) or the newly-added [RenderGraphicTileTreeArgs.planarClipMaskPriority]($frontend).
+You can optionally configure a custom mask priority using [TileTreeReference.planarClipMaskPriority]($frontend) or the newly-added [RenderGraphicTileTreeArgs.planarClipMaskPriority]($frontend).
 Here's an example of the latter:
 ```ts
 [[include:TileTreeReference_DynamicClipMask]]
 ```